 Officer III Jim Street

 Played by: Alex Russell

-- Abusive Parents: His father was an abusive alcoholic who abused and terrorized Street and his mom Karen, and she is a Bitch in Sheep's Clothing who causes trouble and manipulates him for her own ends.
+- Abusive Parents: His father was an abusive alcoholic who terrorized Street and his mom Karen, who is a Bitch in Sheep's Clothing who uses and manipulates him for her own ends.

-- Action Hero: He's a A+ plus cop and given a place with Hondo's SWAT team.
+- Action Hero: He's a A+ plus given a place with Hondo's SWAT team.

-- The Atoner: After he realizes how his mother was using him, when he finally makes it back to SWAT he tries to make amends by volunteering for the crap assignments.
+- The Atoner: After he finally takes off his blinders about his mother's true character and works his butt to get back on SWAT, he tries to make amends by volunteering for all the crap assignments.
 "Pride" shows him finally telling Hondo about his mother gone missing.
 "Kangaroo" eventually showing Street getting more mature, by having his mother get a treatment in a state custody, even if it means by sending her back to prison.

-- Broken Pedestal: He outwardly believes his mother isn't as bad as she seems, that after she gets out of prison he tries to help her adjust, even losing his SWAT spot over her until in Season 2 "Saving Face" he finally loses all loyalty to her after finding cocaine in their home, realizing the selfish person she is, calls her out on everything she put him through and moves out, cutting all ties with her.
+- Broken Pedestal: He steadfastedly believes his mother isn't as bad as she seems, that after she gets out of prison he tries to help her adjust, even losing his SWAT spot over her until in Season 2 "Saving Face" he finally loses all loyalty to her after finding narcotics in their huse, realizing the selfish, toxic person she is, calls her out on everything she put him through and moves out, cutting all ties with her.